Skip to definition.

 - alarm clock

-Verb: alarm u'laarm
+Verb: alarm u'laa(r)m

-"The empty house alarmed him"
+"The empty house alarmed him";

 - alert

-Derived forms: alarming, alarms, alarmed
+Derived forms: alarming, alarmed, alarms

-See also: alarming, alarmist, unalarming
+See also: alarming, unalarming